stevenwudi/CarND-Vehicle-Detection/README_CarDetection.md

 shows that dense prediction is still a challenge for generalisation.([Robust Vision Challenge](http://www.robustvision.net/index.php) would be a good platform for further study).
 [Kitti](http://www.cvlibs.net/datasets/kitti/) also host lane finding challenge.
 Baidu [ApolloScape](http://apolloscape.auto/) dataset provide another alternatives.

+* Car tracking and detection combined.
+Currently due to the deadline constraint, the tracking pipeline didn't work quite well.
+In the coming week I will further implement the tracking pipeline.

+But in order to continue with term 2, I need to submit the project now.